 Under Section 170 of the Road Traffic Act 1988 drivers who cause personal injury or damage to another vehicle or property must stop and, if required, give their name and address, the name and address of the owner of the vehicle and any identification marks of the vehicle.
 If the driver does not give their name and address they are obliged to report the accident to the police as soon as reasonably practicable and in any case within 24 hours.
 A driver is liable to report even if they were not at fault.
 Failure to comply with these requirements is an offence which carries a maximum penalty of 6 months' imprisonment.

-In a small number of cases the failure to stop or report may be related to an incident involving the death or serious injury of another person.
-Where there is evidence that the driver caused harm there are a range of other offences available and the failure to stop will be treated as a further and aggravating factor in the sentencing decision.
+In a small number of cases the failure to stop or report may be related to an event which leads to the death or serious injury of another person.
+Where there is evidence that the driver caused harm there is a range of offences for which the driver may be charged including causing death or serious injury from dangerous or careless driving and the courts will treat the failure to stop as a further and aggravating factor in the sentencing decision.
 Where the driver takes action to avoid detection this may amount to perverting the course of justice, an offence which carries a life sentence maximum.

 Department for Transport